Squeeze Momentum Indicator: How to Trade Explosive Breakouts

 The Momentum Histogram

-- Bars above zero and rising (lime green): Bullish momentum is building up — you might want to think about going long.
+- Bars above zero and rising (lime green): Bullish momentum is building up — consider going long.

 - Bars above zero but falling (dark green): Bullish momentum is starting to fade — it could be about to reverse.